 Category:Safe and Sound

-The Missouri Department of Transportation's Safe & Sound Bridge Improvement Program is a two-phase program to improve 802 of the state’s lowest-rated bridges by Oct.
+The Missouri Department of Transportation's Safe & Sound Bridge Improvement Program was a two-phase program to improve 802 of the state’s lowest-rated bridges by Oct.
 31, 2014.

 |Best Practices for Bridge Construction on the Safe and Sound Design-Build Project, 2012|

-Some 248 bridges have been identified for rehabilitation, and many of those are already under construction.
-They are being put out for bid in groups according to location, type or size to expedite the design and construction process.
+Some 248 bridges were identified for rehabilitation, and many of those were already under construction.
+They were being put out for bid in groups according to location, type or size to expedite the design and construction process.

-The other 554 bridges are scheduled for replacement and have been packaged in a single Design-Build contract.
-KTU Constructors has commited to complete construction by Dec.
+The other 554 bridges were scheduled for replacement and were packaged in a single Design-Build contract.
+KTU Constructors completed construction by Dec.
 31, 2013.

-Safe and Sound Modified-Design-Bid-Build Guidelines are presented here.
+Safe and Sound Modified-Design-Bid-Build Guidelines were presented in this article.

 - 1 General Information